Why we farm

 We work with nature to revitalise our environment!

 Each paddock recovers 90+ days between rotations.
 Close time management is key for regenerating pastures.
-We follow a short period of mob grazing by a long recovery period to mimic grazing patterns in nature.
+A short mob grazing time is followed by a long recovery period to mimic grazing patterns in nature.

 Animal welfare is our priority.
 We do not use medications, drenches or vaccines.
 To keep our animals calm and happy, we practice low-stress stock handling techniques.
 Frequent interaction with our livestock enables us to closely monitor animal, plant, soil and water dynamics and respond quickly to changing conditions.